-- Provide the details of Impact assessment of CSR projects carried out in pursuance of sub-rule (3) of rule 8 of the Companies (Corporate Social Responsibility Policy) Rules, 2014, if applicable (attach the report): Not Applicable for the financial year under review. - 5.
+- 4. Provide the details of Impact assessment of CSR projects carried out in pursuance of sub-rule (3) of rule 8 of the Companies (Corporate Social Responsibility Policy) Rules, 2014, if applicable (attach the report): Not Applicable for the financial year under review. - 5.
 Details of the amount available for set off in pursuance of sub-rule (3) of rule 7 of the Companies (Corporate Social Responsibility Policy) Rules, 2014 and amount required for set off for the financial year, if any:

 S.No.
-Financial Year Amount available for Amount required to be

-set-off from setoff for the financial year,

-preceding financial if any (in Rs.)
+Financial Year Amount required to be setoff for the financial year, if any (in Rs.)
+NIL

-years (in Rs.)

-NII